wickett/continuous-delivery-class/README.md

 ```
 And your browser will pop up and run the tests!

+## Turning it all off

+To stop all the containers,

+`docker-compose down`

 # Advanced Topics

 ## To run just the jenkins docker container

 Build this container with